GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_oauth/index.md

 upload the unpackaged extension directory.
 Compare the extension ID on the extensions management page to the Item ID in the Developer Dashboard.
 They should match.

-{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/h9FZpdNF45OTl6dKfh65.png", alt="The ID of the extension matches in all places", width="287", height="256" %}
+{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/7T1Ko139zBRENzSyKpgB.png", alt="Extension Ids matching", width="350", height="250" %}

 The extension will maintain the same ID by including the `"key"` field in the manifest.
 Preserving a single ID is essential for API registration.

 ## Create OAuth client ID {: #oauth_client }

-Navigate to the [Google API console][10] and create a new project.
+Navigate to the [Google API console][google-console] and create a new project.
 Once ready, select **Credentials** in the sidebar, click **Create credentials** and choose **OAuth client ID**.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/iC6LC1PYreTxndYmLEWN.png",